-Composite PMI in Italy averaged 51.10 points from 2013 until 2021, reaching an all time high of 59 points in January of 2018 and a record low of 10.90 points in April of 2020.
+Composite PMI in Italy averaged 51.43 points from 2013 until 2022, reaching an all time high of 59.10 points in August of 2021 and a record low of 10.90 points in April of 2020.
 This page provides - Italy Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Italy Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.
+Italy Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

 Composite PMI in Italy is expected to be 54.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Italy Composite PMI is projected to trend around 55.10 points in 2023 and 54.00 points in 2024, according to our econometric models.